 Eucharist celebrates our life together as a community with the presence of Christ in our midst.

-Parishioners nine years of age to adult are encouraged to contact the Religious Ed office for further information.
+Parishioners nine years of age to adult are encouraged to contact the Children’s Faith Formation Office for further information.

 We are called to conversion, we ask for forgiveness, and we forgive others in the act of confession.

 The sacrament of reconciliation is offered every Saturday from 3:00 – 4:00 PM in the church or by appointment.
 Please call the Parish Office if you wish to set up an appointment.

 Anointing of the Sick